-- As an immediate cash advance at closing, that is, a lump sum of cash paid to the owner on the first day of the loan; - As a credit line account that lets owners take cash advances whenever they choose during the life of the loan -- until it is all used up; or - In some form of a monthly cash advance, that is, as an annuity.
+- As an immediate cash advance at closing (i.e., a lump sum of cash paid to the owner on the first day of the loan); - As a credit line account that lets owners take cash advances whenever they choose during the life of the loan until it is all used up; or - In some form of a monthly cash advance (i.e., as an annuity).

-If the owner takes the annuity option, the payments can be arranged:
+If the owner takes the annuity option, the payments can be arranged for:

-- For a specific number of years; - For as long as the owner lives in the home; or - For the rest of the owner's life or for the rest of owner's life and the spouse's life until the second death, no matter where the couple lives.
+- A specific number of years;

+- As long as the owner lives in the home; or

+- The rest of the owner's life or the rest of owner's life and the spouse's life until the second death, no matter where the couple lives.